sandpiper-toolchain/sandplover/docs/source/guides/examples/computations/radial_growth_pattern.rst

     plt.show()

 Why do the data not line up with the prediction?
-A likely possibility is that the shoreline location determined from the :obj:`~deltametrics.plan.MorphologicalPlanform` does not include the full area of the deposit.
+A likely possibility is that the shoreline location determined from the :obj:`~sandplover.plan.MorphologicalPlanform` does not include the full area of the deposit.

 .. hint::

-    Try passing the `elevation_offset` parameter to the MPM method, which is then passed along to the :obj:`~deltametrics.mask.ElevationMask`.
+    Try passing the `elevation_offset` parameter to the MPM method, which is then passed along to the :obj:`~sandplover.mask.ElevationMask`.